James Perch: Wigan Athletic

 On 3 July 2013, Perch completed a move to recently relegated FA Cup holders Wigan Athletic, signing a four-year contract with the club.
 The transfer fee was undisclosed, but was estimated to be around £750,000.
 Perch made his league debut for Wigan on 3 August 2013, in a 4–0 away victory over Barnsley.
-He scored his first goal for the club on 9 March 2014, in a 2–1 win against Premier League Manchester City, helping holders Wigan to the semi-finals of the FA Cup for the second year in a row.
+He scored his first goal for the club on 9 March 2014, in a 2–1 win against Premier League Manchester City, helping holders Wigan to the semi-finals of the FA Cup for a consecutive season.

 Queens Park Rangers

 On 31 July 2015, Perch signed for Championship side Queens Park Rangers on a three-year deal for an undisclosed fee.
 Perch made his competitive QPR debut in the first game of the 2015-16 Championship Season which resulted in a 2–0 defeat against Charlton Athletic, he played the whole game.

 On 6 April 2018, it was announced that Perch would leave the club at the end of the 2017–18 season.